davidmghanga/davidmghanga/README.md

-- 👋 Hi, I’m David Mghanga @davidmghanga, and I am travel agent looking for new opportunities.
+- 👋 Hi, I’m David Mghanga @davidmghanga, and I am travel consultant looking for new opportunities.
 - 👀 I’m interested in algorithm trading.
 - 🌱 I’m currently learning Python and C++
 - 💞️ I’m looking to collaborate on building trading robots in C++ and Python.
-- 📫 You can reach me via Email dmghanga@outlook.com or Twitter @davidamghanga ...
+- 📫 You can reach me via Email damghanga@gmail.com or Twitter @damghanga ...

 <!---
 davidmghanga/davidmghanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.